MountBro/Age-of-Plague/README.md

 # VG100-Pgroup3-Project2

-This is only for some BAK files (备份) and TC things.
+## Intro

+This is Ethan's branch, namely Haifeng Jia.
+My main goal is to design JavaScript and fancy UIs for our project.

+## Files

-Please go to the according p2team3 to commit!!!
+1. For the mouse dragging JS effect, Please go to the new2.html file.
+2. The 'pic' folder is for pictures.
+3. And the main file structure for elm is the index.html and elm.js.